JCalderan/xebicon2019-spinnaker-handson/part2/exercise2/README.md

 Head to the Infrastructure view: a new replicaSet has been deployed, and the 'Load Balancer' (our Service) switched from the previous Service Group to the new one.
 ![Load balancer migration](./serviceMigration.png)

-You can also refresh ```http://${clusterURL}/xebicon-frontend``` in order to see the new version deployed (it display an error message because this version of the application need a backend application to get its data).
+You can also refresh ```http://${clusterURL}/xebicon-frontend``` in order to see the new version deployed (it displays an error message because this version of the application need a backend application to get its data).

 ## Summary
 - parameters and other variables can be injected into Manifests using SpEL syntax